Alfresco/docs-alfresco/insight-engine/latest/using/sql/jdbc.md

 ## Authentication and Authorization

-The Alfresco Search and Insight Engine JDBC driver logs into Alfresco Content Services using the same credentials used to access the Alfresco Content Services repository.
+The Search and Insight Engine JDBC driver logs into Alfresco Content Services using the same credentials used to access the Alfresco Content Services repository.
 The results of all queries are limited to the documents the user has been authorized to read.

 ### Usage